 Mamata Banerjee lashes out at BJP, says ‘won’t allow anyone to topple my govt’

-Kolkata, June 10: West Bengal Chief Minister Mamata Banerjee on Monday warned the Bharatiya Janata Party led National Democratic Alliance, asserting that she will not tolerate the attempts to topple her government.
+Kolkata, June 10: West Bengal Chief Minister Mamata Banerjee on Monday warned the Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA), asserting that she will not tolerate the attempts to topple her government.

 Banerjee's statement comes hours after West Bengal Governor Keshari Nath Tripathi met Prime Minister Narendra Modi and Home Minister Amit Shah and briefed them about ground situation in the state.